Concepts

 If you're already building

-Skim transport-vs-app once for the framing, then jump to architecture for the dev-loop walkthrough, capabilities to learn the AppSpec vocabulary, and permissions when your agent calls getPermissions and you want to understand the output.
+Skim transport-vs-app once for the framing, then jump to architecture for the dev-loop walkthrough, capabilities to learn the SDK primitive surface, and permissions when your agent calls getPermissions and you want to understand the output.
 The pages cross-reference; you don't have to read them in any strict order.

 If you're an AI agent evaluating Extentos pre-install